-- Adverse impacts on bird species and/or populations could affect the designation of the site as a Wildfowl Sanctuary; - (d) The proposed development would have a significant beneficial impact on the economy of the area for the following reasons: - In granting the additional licences, the projected employment targets would likely be achieved as planned by the applicants with consequential significant benefit for the local economy; - (e) The proposed development would have a significant adverse impact on the ecology of the area for the following reasons: - It is likely that significant adverse effects on the avi-fauna of the area would arise as a consequence of the proposed licensing of additional aquaculture sites due to significant displacement effects (i.e. disturbance and loss of habitat leading to a decline in population) that are predicted for five species for which Bannow Bay is designated a Special Protection Area for birds (Grey Plover, Blacktailed Godwit, Bar-tailed Godwit, Knot and Dunlin); - The licensing of aquaculture for existing, trial and new sites in Bannow Bay would lead to displacement effects of between 13% and 16% for the species listed.
+- In granting the additional licence additional local employment opportunities would likely be created with an associated benefit to the local economy - (e) The proposed development would have a significant adverse impact on the ecology of the area for the following reasons: - It is likely that significant adverse effects on the avi-fauna of the area would arise as a consequence of the proposed licensing of an additional aquaculture site due to significant displacement effects (i.e. disturbance and loss of habitat leading to a decline in population) that are predicted for five species for which Bannow Bay is designated a Special Protection Area for birds (Grey Plover, Blacktailed Godwit, Bar-tailed Godwit, Knot and Dunlin); - The licensing of aquaculture for existing, trial and new sites in Bannow Bay would lead to displacement effects of between 13% and 16% for the species listed.
 The AA predicted that the level of displacement was less than significant only with the renewal of existing aquaculture licenses.
-The aquaculture sites which are the subject of this appeal are new sites.
+The aquaculture site which is the subject of this appeal is a new site.
 Displacement effects are predicted to be greatest with the licensing of existing, trial and new sites.
 The existing and trial sites relate to existing in situ trestles.
-New application sites relate to the placement of new trestles on intertidal habitat; - (f) The development would lead to significant adverse general environmental effects as a result of the proposed development for the following reasons:
+New application sites relate to the placement of new trestles on intertidal habitat; - (f) The development would lead to significant adverse general environmental effects as a result of the proposed development for the following reasons: - Erosion of the adjacent shoreline by vehicular traffic accessing the site; - Compaction over soft sediments as a result of vehicular traffic accessing the trestles; - (g) There would be no impact on the man-made heritage of value in the area as a result of licensing of the proposed site for the following reasons:

-- Erosion of the adjacent shoreline by vehicular traffic accessing the site; - Compaction over soft sediments as a result of vehicular traffic accessing the trestles. - (g) There would be no impact on the man-made heritage of value in the area as a result of the proposed additional licensing of sites for the following reasons: - The absence of any protected structures or recorded monuments in the area of the proposed aquaculture licence applications as indicated by the Record of Monuments and Places.
+The absence of any protected structures or recorded monuments in the area of the proposed aquaculture licence applications as indicated by the Record of Monuments and Places.

-Having considered all the foregoing, the Board determined at its meeting on 15 May 2019, pursuant to Section 40 (4) (a) of the Act, to CONFIRM the decision of the Minister made on 29 June 2018 to refuse to grant an aquaculture licence to the Applicant for the above site.
+Having considered all the foregoing, the Board determined at its meeting on 15 May 2019, pursuant to Section 40 (4) (a) of the Act, to CONFIRM the decision of the Minister made on 25 July 2018 to refuse to grant an aquaculture licence to the Applicant for the above site.

+Dated this

-Dated this 18 day of
+18 day o

-PRESENT when the Common Seal of the AQUACULTURE LICENCES APPEALS BOARD was affixed hereto:- ichael Sweeney Deputy Chair
+PRESENT when the Common Seal of the AQUACULTURE LICENCES APPEALS BOARD was affixed hereto:-

-Imeles Reynolds
+Imelda Reynolds